Rajinder1212/MvcThermometer/MvcThermometer/README.txt

-Yah! it works in first attempt. added migration and updated the database made a small change in the layout page for connecting the mvcThermometer logo to checking the table values
+Yah! it works in first attempt. added migration and updated the database made a small change in the layout page for connecting the mvcThermometer logo to checking the table values Created the seeddata.cs in the models and updated with the values